SELLING A HOUSE AT AUCTION OVERVIEW

 Before agreeing to sell your house at auction, you should find out the real estate company's auction success rate, how much auction fees are, how to set a reserve sale price, what the rules for bidding on the day are and campaign timeframes.

-There are other methods of sale available if selling your house by auction is not your preference including tender, deadline sale, by negotiation and buyer enquiry over.
+There are other methods of sale available if selling your house by auction is not your preference including tender, deadline sale, by negotiation, priced and buyer enquiry over.
 Real estate agents are obliged to explain all these to you prior to signing an agency agreement to list your property for sale.

 How Do House Auctions Work